 Some landlords may ask for cash payments, although online transactions are more secure.
 Expats with a Chinese bank account might be able to set up a direct debit or a standing order to cover their monthly rental expenses.

 Landlords normally require a refundable deposit of at least one month's rent.
-Upon signing the lease, the tenant is generally expected to pay two or three months' rent upfront in addition to a downpayment to secure the rent.
+Upon signing the lease, the tenant is generally expected to pay one or two months' rent upfront.

 In most instances, the tenant is expected to pay utility bills in China.
 Payment methods can vary between cities and expats should check this with their relevant local authorities.
 Some services may require certain documentation, especially for first-time purchases.
 Expats should ask their estate agent about this in the contract negotiation stage.